 OBM maintains records of the appropriations made by the General Assembly, and its Director, appointed by the Governor, certifies the availability of unencumbered appropriations as a condition of contract validity.
-OBM fiscal functions include the development and oversight of operating and capital budgets as well as the review, processing, and reporting of financial transactions for most state departments and agencies (excluding, among others, higher education institutions' non-capital expenditures).
-The OBM Director's certification is required for all expenditure vouchers before the OBM may issue State warrants.
+OBM fiscal functions include the development and oversight of operating and capital budgets as well as the review, processing, and reporting of financial transactions for most state departments and agencies (excluding, among others, higher education institutions).
+The OBM Director's certification is required for all expenditure vouchers before OBM may issue State warrants.
 Upon certification, OBM updates its accounting records to reflect the level of vouchered expenditures.
 The Treasurer of State maintains the cash and investments that comprise the State treasury, and invests State funds.
-The Treasurer redeems the warrants issued by the OBM when presented for payment by financial institutions and monitors the amounts and the timing of payments to determine the State's cash flow position for investment purposes.
+The Treasurer redeems the warrants issued by OBM when presented for payment by financial institutions and monitors the amounts and the timing of payments to determine the State's cash flow position for investment purposes.

 State financial reporting practices have been and are in accordance with generally accepted accounting principles (GAAP basis).
 Each Comprehensive Annual Financial Report (CAFR) includes the State's Basic Financial Statements (BFS) for that Fiscal Year as examined by the Auditor of State.
-The State has delivered the CAFR for Fiscal Year 2008 to each nationally-recognized municipal securities information repository and to the Ohio State Information Depository.
+The State has delivered the CAFR for Fiscal Year 2009 to the Municipal Securities Rulemaking Board through its Electronic Municipal Market Access system and to the Ohio State Information Depository.
 The most recent CAFRs are accessible via OBM's home page on the Internet at http://obm.ohio.gov/Archives/FinancialReporting.aspx, and copies may be obtained by contacting OBM, 30 E. Broad Street, 34th Floor, Columbus, Ohio 43215, phone (614) 466-4034.
-The 1990 through 2004, 2006 and 2007 CAFRs received the Government Finance Officers Association Certificate of Achievement for Excellence in Financial Reporting.
+The 2006 and 2007 CAFRs received the Government Finance Officers Association certificate of achievement for excellence in financial reporting.